intel-ctrlsys/sensys-doc/IdlePower.md

 The additional "ordered-to-power-up-but-didn’t-show” state is required because the system can’t necessarily mark the node as “failed-to-power-up” and report it to the sys admin for repair.
 For example, after N reboots (which the OS declares upon re-power), many file systems will force a complete consistency check which takes a lot of time.
 So the timeout may well trigger, yet the node eventually does successfully report.
 Hence, the scheduler needs to mark the node as not showing up in time, but not mark it as “failed-to-power-up” until a much longer time has elapsed.
 At that point, the scheduler would notify the sys admin that someone needs to look and see why the node failed to return.

-Implementing these policies and mechanisms requires the following features in ORCM:
+Implementing these policies and mechanisms requires the following features in Sensys:

 * track the idle time of a node - i.e., the time since it was last used in an allocation.